psychemedia/storytelling-notes/strange_visitor.md

 "To have a good time," said the Old Man.
 And he jumped up, and began to dance with the broomstick.

-The Old Woman jumped up, too, and began to dance with the fire shoveL And they danced and danced, and danced and danced, till they couldn't dance any more.
+The Old Woman jumped up, too, and began to dance with the fire shovel.
+And they danced and danced, and danced and danced, till they couldn't dance any more.

 And it is said that the Old Woman was never lonesome afterward.